Securing Amazon EC2 Instances: AWS Elastic Compute Cloud

 I've also included everything you might need to follow along with the practical demos on your own laptop or work station.
 Successfully completing all the videos, reading content, test-yourself quizzes, and demos yourself will leave you with a strong sense of what you can and should be doing to protect your application instances.

 - AWS solution architects looking to make sure they're not missing anything important

 - Application developers and admins responsible for infrastructure health

-- Individuals looking to safely introduce themselves to core AWS tools
+- Individuals looking to safely introduce themselves to core AWS tools - in particular Amazon EC2

 For most people, watching an instructor doing something – or even reading an excellent guide – is not the best way to learn a complex set of skills.
 Those might be critically important elements of your quest for excellence in some technical field, but unless you dive in and work through real-world problems on your own, you’ll never truly master the material.